 It’s not only important for my people’s history, culture, connection to country and truth-telling stories to be acknowledged and accepted, but the same goes for all people of different nations, which are all part of Reconciliation.

 This year’s Diocesan theme is ‘Being Together: Practising Peacemaking’.
 What are some practical ways that we can implement peacemaking?

 Don’t be afraid to ask questions.
 Have an open mind.
 Listen.
 Step up and speak up if you see racism raising its ugly head in discussions in the workforce, among friends or in the home.
-If possible, attend an Indigenous event or invite an Indigenous colleague or his/her family to dinner or to a family BBQ.
+If possible, attend a First Nations event or invite a First Nations colleague or his/her family to dinner or to a family BBQ.

 Can you tell us a little about your personal faith journey?

 Since I was young, I always knew that God was always there when I cried, laughed or experienced traumatic events or significant life encounters.
 Sadly, my Uncle, who was a Pastor of a Parish in Townsville, tragically passed away before he could baptise me.
 To marry my former Greek/Cypriot husband in his church, I had to be Baptised, so with my parents’ blessings I became of Greek Orthodox faith in 1980 and have continued to be.